AbdalrahmanHafez/CMS-Downloader/README.md

 # CMS-Downloader

-1. Python script to download Content from the GUC Content Management System [CMS](https://cms.guc.edu.eg/)
+- Python script to download Content from the GUC Content Management System [CMS](https://cms.guc.edu.eg/)
-2. Then rates it, this to mark it as being downloaded and not download it again.
+- Then rates it, this to mark it as being downloaded and not download it again.
 You can disable this behaviour via --no-rate argument.
+- Downloads in parallel with threading.

 ![](https://i.imgur.com/oXib1qA.gif)